 - Whether those vendors GDPR or CCPA compliant

-The logical conclusion is to take actions to prevent unauthorized 3rd party content on your site, and only allow 3rd parties to place content on your site that you have vetted.
-The adherence to a well implemented Tag Governance process as well as a properly implemented Content Security Policy (CSP) can effectively prevent unauthorized 3rd parties and the inherent risks they represent.
+The adherence to a well implemented Tag Governance process as well as a properly implemented Content Security Policy (CSP) can effectively prevent unauthorized third-parties and the inherent risks they represent.